 "Did you bring your athame?"

-Willow nodded and walked over to the bag she had set off to the side of the circle.
+Willow nodded and walked over to the bag she'd set off to the side of the circle.
 She dug out Tara's dagger first, handed it to her.
 The she pulled her own free of the bag.
 She felt a familiar tingle when she touched it.

 "Hold it over the flames."

-Willow smelled it, identified several herbs she knew.
-She slipped it over her head, tucked it inside her shirt.
+Willow smelled it and identified several herbs she knew.
+She slipped it over her head then tucked it inside her shirt.
 Her mouth suddenly went dry.
 They were really doing this.
 She was going into battle.
 No slayer to protect her.
 No watcher to tell her the hundred ways the spell could go wrong.
 This was the real thing.

 "You'll be fine," Tara whispered.